President and CEO

 Barbara Holland provides direction and leadership for organization-wide human resource strategy, programs and policies to help employees develop and successfully deliver Landesa’s mission.
 Before joining Landesa, Holland directed HR for Grameen Foundation and Freedom from Hunger.
 She also has extensive HR management experience in the health sector, is a qualified trainer of Myers-Briggs®, and a current member of the board for Reach Global.
 Holland holds a B.A. in Business Administration with an emphasis in Business Management and Human Resources from California State Polytechnic University.

 Lincoln Miller joined Landesa in 2005.
-He works with our CPO to provide strategic leadership and oversight of Landesa’s program work throughout the world.
+He provides strategic leadership and oversight of Landesa’s program work throughout the world.
 He has held several senior positions at Landesa including as chief operations officer for four years, then as chief program officer for sixteen months, and chief financial officer before returning to lead our program work.
 Before coming to Landesa, Miller spent twenty-five years working within the business and government sectors, holding a number of positions in the educational travel industry, serving as a founding member of a start-up international tour operator, and is a former CPA.
 Working in the private, public, and nonprofit sectors, he has initiated and executed successful growth strategies that have yielded financial, social, and organizational returns in many different structural and challenging environments.
 He holds an M.B.A. from the American Graduate School of International Management (Thunderbird) and a B.A. in Economics and Mathematics from the University of Wisconsin.

-Landesa India Country Director
+India Country Director

-China Country Director
+China Program Director